NickDramug/Pull-Request-Work/README.md

 Trying to get the knack of this
 Yes, let's limit liability with a license

-I’ve collaborated with executive producers and comedians on television shows, writer/directors and their animated features, novelists and their book series, and even playwrights and their plays.
+I’ve collaborated with executive producers and comedians on their television shows, writer/directors on their animated features, novelists on their book series, and even playwrights on their plays.

+end attempt to edit.